“One certainly never leaves his auditorium without taking back home

 The table does not include the Practicals (variously called repetitorium, examinatorium, disputatorium), which typically met twice each week, on Wednesday and Saturday, but in later years only on Saturday.
 We have only sporadic evidence of these prior to 1770, but Kant is shown to have offered one nearly every semester after that, and we have reason to believe that he always offered these practicals [see Borowski, qtd. in Reicke 1860, 32; repr.
 Malter 1990, 43].

 Caveats.
-This table is generous with the data, including all courses that likely took place, even though not all of them (especially those prior to 1770) are confirmed; similarly, official data for WS 1758/59 are not available, perhaps as a result of the changes in government with the beginning of the Russian occupation [glossary].
-The totals in the far-right column for logic and metaphysics are higher by one more than the tallies of their respective rows (in each case because of a semester where Kant appears to have taught two sections of the same course — 1770 for logic, 1771/72 for metaphysics).
-Similarly, the tallies in the bottom row include additional, unnamed privatissima for certain semesters (SS 67, SS 69, WS 69/70 [twice], WS 70/71) as well as the doubled sections of logic (SS 70) and metaphysics (WS 71/72).
+This table is generous with the data, including all courses that likely took place, even though not all of them (especially those prior to 1770) are confirmed; similarly, official data for 1758-59 are not available, perhaps as a result of the changes in government with the beginning of the Russian occupation [glossary].
+The totals in the far-right column for logic and metaphysics are higher by one more than the tallies of their respective rows (in each case because of a semester where Kant appears to have taught two sections of the same course — 1770 for logic, 1771-72 for metaphysics).
+Similarly, the tallies in the bottom row include additional, unnamed privatissima for certain semesters (1767, 1769, 1769-70 [twice], 1771-71), as well as the privatissimum on Latin style (1758) as well as the doubled sections of logic (1770) and metaphysics (1771-72).
 The 279 at the bottom of the far-right column is a simple total of the numbers in that column.
-If the five unnamed privatissima are included, the total number of courses taught will be 284.
+If the six additional privatissima are included, the total number of courses taught will be 285.

-For the first 29 semesters of his teaching career, from WS 1755/56 to WS 1769/70, Kant taught as a lecturer [Privatdozent], offering only private courses where he was paid directly by his students at the end of each semester in the form of 4 rthl. honoraria, since such lecturers received no salary from the government.
+For the first 29 semesters of his teaching career, from winter 1755-56 to winter 1769-70, Kant taught as a lecturer [Privatdozent], offering only private courses where he was paid directly by his students at the end of each semester in the form of 4 rthl. honoraria, since such lecturers received no salary from the government.
 He was also free to teach what and when he wanted, constrained only by the willingness of the students.

 Kant was not the only instructor offering lectures on philosophy at Königsberg (see Philosophy Faculty at Königsberg), and it appears that there was considerable competition for students.
 For instance, in any given semester there might be four or five private courses on metaphysics, in addition to the course being offered free of charge by the full professor likewise for courses on logic, practical philosophy, natural law, natural theology, physics, and so on.
 Although contemporary accounts speak of Kant filling his classrooms to overflowing, the records show that he often failed to do this.
 Almost eight percent of his private offerings were cancelled for lack of sufficient student interest; of these cancellations, about two-thirds (fourteen) were replaced with courses that actually took place, while the remaining third (seven) were not.